Multiple People Hospitalized in Las Vegas Mass Shooting

-(LAS VEGAS) — Multiple victims were being transported to hospitals after a shooting late Sunday at a music festival on the Las Vegas Strip.
+(LAS VEGAS) — A shooting at a music festival on the Las Vegas Strip killed at least two people and wounded dozens late Sunday.

-Authorities swarmed the Strip after they received reports of an active shooter near the Route 91 Harvest Festival.
+Dozens of patrol vehicles descended on the Strip after authorities received reports of an active shooter near the Route 91 Harvest Festival.
+Las Vegas police later said one suspect is "down" but did not give any other details.

-University Medical Center spokeswoman Danita Cohen said the Las Vegas hospital is taking in "several" people with gunshot wounds.
-She didn't have any more immediate information.
+Concert-goers reported seeing muzzle flashes from the upper floors of the Mandalay Bay Hotel and Casino across Las Vegas Boulevard from the country music festival and the sound of what they described as automatic gun fire.

+Twenty-six people were admitted to the hospital, University Medical Center spokeswoman Danita Cohen said.
+Of those, at least two died, 12 were in critical condition and the rest were being evaluated, she said.

 Authorities shut down part of the Las Vegas Strip and Interstate 15.